 This was my first opening day at Wrigley Field.
 I hope it will be my last.
-I went to the game with Lee Kay, his wife Joyce, and Jim Matheson on tickets Lee got from a beer vendor friend of his.
+I went a friend, a guy I worked with, and his wife.
 We parked about six blocks from Wrigley Field and walked through the cold rain looking for a place to eat.
-We passed a string of crowded, slimy-looking bars.
-Lee poked his head into a Mexican restaurant and motioned us in.
+We passed a string of crowded, slimy-looking bars and picked a Mexican restaurant.
 The place was clean and almost empty — and the food was excellent

-I packed myself in between Jim and Lee, covered myself with part of Lee’s blanket and wondered why I was there.
 It was miserable.
 I was freezing, soaked and packed in too tightly to move.
 About the time the game started, the beer vendor himself showed up and began tossing around boxes of Cracker Jacks and bags of peanuts.
-After getting hit on the head a couple times, I decided to load my pockets and bring them home for Beth.
+After getting hit on the head a couple times, I decided to load my pockets and bring them home.